 Sajja as a statement of Truth

-In this sense the word Sajja means the truth of the way things really are; including all earthly events such as birth, aging, illness, and death, which are unavoidable by all human beings.
-Also, Sajja is knowledge of the Truth; for example the Buddha taught the Four Ennobling Truths, the second of which can be understood by addicts as “the source of our suffering is our craving”.
+In this sense, the word Sajja means the truth of the way things really are; including all earthly events such as birth, ageing, illness, and death, which are unavoidable by all human beings.
+Also, Sajja is knowledge of the Truth; for example, the Buddha taught the Four Ennobling Truths, the second of which can be understood by addicts as “the source of our suffering is our craving”.

 If you look honestly at your own addiction you will see the pain and harm it causes yourself and those around you.
 To stop or reduce this pain and harm we might try to understand and heal the causes of our addiction.

 Also, if we see clearly the truth of Karma, we see in essence that we are the inheritors of all our actions; good and bad, skilful and unskillful, wholesome and unwholesome.
 We don’t get away with anything.

 Sajja as a virtue (a quality of the body, speech, and mind) to be aspired to.
 The non-deception of self and others.
 In this sense Sajja means sincerity and honesty with no intention of concealment; a virtue to be cultivated.

 The Buddha provided some simple but effective guidelines to move us away from suffering.
 These guidelines known as the Five Precepts (Sila) include commitments to honesty, truthfulness and sobriety.

 These commitments to cultivate a safe, non-harming and fearless environment come internally from the individual – not from a commandment or rule ‘outside’.
 The Five Precepts can be seen as the original ‘Relapse Prevention Program’ benefiting both the individual and the community.